What to expect

 This means your early childhood partner, LAC, or NDIA planner can spend more time checking in with you, see how you’re going, and answer any questions you may have about your NDIS plan.

-You can have your plan review meeting face-to-face, over the phone, or even via a video call if available - whatever suits you best.
+You can have your plan reassessment meeting face-to-face, over the phone, or even via a video call if available - whatever suits you best.
 You will also have the option to invite supports along to your check-in, such as a family member, friend or Support Coordinator.

-You may need to provide assessments or reports from some of your service providers for your plan review meeting.
+You may need to provide assessments or reports from some of your service providers for your plan reassessment meeting.
 This is to show how your supports and services are helping you work towards your goals.

 These reports can also make recommendations for supports and services you might need in the future.
 Your early childhood partner, LAC or the NDIA will discuss this with you.

-Tips for preparing for your plan review
+Tips for preparing for your plan reassessment

 - What worked well in your plan